-- A tackler is defined as a player who makes a tackle and in the action of making that tackle goes to ground.
-'Going to ground' means a minimum of one knee on the ground. - Referees must ensure the tackler first clearly releases the tackled player and then either rolls away or gets to their feet before attempting to play the ball.
+- Referees must ensure the tackler first clearly releases the tackled player and then either rolls away or gets to their feet before attempting to play the ball.
 The tackler must not hold onto the tackled player as they get to their feet. - After getting up, the tackler can only play from their side of the tackle 'gate' (PK). - A tackler who ends up on their opponents' side of the tackle must roll away immediately.
-Previously a tackler could play the ball from any direction after getting up. - Referees should be strict on the tackler and unplayables should be rare.
+Tackler is encouraged to roll towards the sidelines or toward his/her own team. - Referees should be strict on the tackler and unplayables should be rare.
 Zero tolerance on tacklers who slow up the ball and stop the attacking team gaining quick possession. - Players who make a tackle or assist in making a tackle but remain on their feet and do not go to ground (Assist Tackler) must clearly release the tackled player and ball before going back to play the ball.
-This standing and/or assist tackler must show-clear release, ie. 'daylight made obvious'.
+This player must show clear release, ie. 'daylight made obvious' and enter 'through the gate'.